-Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?
+Trump Supports Improving Background Checks, But Will That Mean Action?

 The mother of a 14-year-old murdered at the Parkland school went on CNN and spoke directly to the camera, making an impassioned plea to Trump by name, asking him to "do something" to keep guns away from those who would carry out school shootings.

-What the president will ultimately do is unclear, but the White House is not ignoring the calls to address such violence.
+What the president will ultimately do is unclear.
 Without expanding on what the goal is, the White House has scheduled a listening session for the president with high school students and teachers on Wednesday.

 On Thursday, Trump will meet "with state and local officials on school safety."
 The next morning, the president will address the Conservative Political Action Conference, a group for which gun rights are a top issue.
 Wayne LaPierre, one of the leaders of the NRA, is also scheduled to speak.

 Democrats have called for action on gun control once again, as they have after each mass shooting.
-Republicans have not embraced specific restrictions on access to guns in this instance.

 After the Las Vegas massacre, some Republicans — and even the NRA — said the regulation of bump stocks was worth revisiting.
 Those are accessories that are used to allow semi-automatic weapons to fire as if they were automatic, and were used by the shooter in Las Vegas.